Loading...

 Hearing Required

-Minnesota does not impose a statutory cap on HOA fines, but it provides strong procedural protections through the MCIOA's 30-day notice and hearing requirements.
-Fine amounts are set by the association's declaration, bylaws, and board-adopted rules.
+Minnesota does not currently impose a statutory cap on HOA fines, but a $100-per-occurrence cap takes effect January 1, 2027 under the 2026 HOA Bill of Rights (Session Law Ch.
+82).
+In the meantime, the MCIOA provides strong procedural protections through its notice-and-hearing requirements.
+Fine amounts are otherwise set by the association's declaration, bylaws, and board-adopted rules.

 Although there is no statutory cap, Minnesota courts can review fines for reasonableness: